-In the later years of her life she attempted to launch the career of her goddaughter Dionne Bromfield, whom she was also a mentor and best friend to.
+In the later years of her life, she attempted to launch the career of her goddaughter Dionne Bromfield, whom she was also a mentor and best friend of.

-Following her death, her father set up a charity called The Amy Winehouse Foundation in her honour, to help those affected with drug and alcohol addictions around the world.
+Following her death, her father set up a charity called The Amy Winehouse Foundation in her honour, to help those affected with alcoholism and other drug addictions around the world.

 Tropes related to Amy Winehouse:

 - The Alcoholic: The unfortunate side effect of fame...which eventually killed her.
 Several of her songs, including her biggest hit "Rehab", also chronicle her struggles with alcohol abuse.

 - Amen Break: Used in "You Know I'm No Good" from Back to Black.